jtb1137/cuisine-pursuit-v2/README.md

 Follow/List model
 Categories model for restaurants
-View all cities page? sort by state?
+View all cities page? sort by state? can this be one controller action => list/filter page?